mrbrdo/spring/README.md

 However, using spring binstubs without adding spring to the Gemfile is not supported.

-To use spring like this, do a `gem install spring` and then prefix commands with `spring`.
+To use spring like this, do a `gem install spring-jruby` and then prefix commands with `spring`.
 For example, rather than running `bin/rake -T`, you'd run `spring rake -T`.